dave-cao/Job-Tracker/README.md

 - I want to now get all the links and have the ones that say "percy jackson" at the top
     - getting links: soup.find_all("a")

+- Create a flask server to display links